-The NAHB Certified Green Professional (CGP)™ designation is a reliable way to identify builders, remodelers, manufacturers and other members of our industry who are committed to making your home green.
+The NAHB Certified Green Professional (CGP)™ designation is a reliable way to identify builders, remodelers, manufacturers and other industry professionals who are committed to making your home green.

-CGPs understand that combining good, cost-effective building science with the right products and materials can help create a home that’s healthier and more efficient—while being kind to the environment.
+CGP-certified individuals understand that combining good, cost-effective building science with the most optimal products and materials can help create a home that’s healthier, more efficient and more environmentally friendly.

 "We didn’t intend to remodel green, but Earl Williams, CGP, went through the house and introduced us to something we never considered, that there was a green aspect to remodeling.
 So we got an outcome that we never intended but now wouldn’t want to live without."—Jim Carter, Colleyville, Texas.